Everyone has different strengths.

 For students with disabilities there is the added challenge of figuring out the differences between the services they received in high school and the rights and responsibilities they will have as college students.
 There are some significant differences between high school and college.

-The responsibilities of the college differ significantly from those of school districts.
+The responsibilities of the university differ significantly from those of school districts.
 No "special education" system exists at the college level, but colleges do provide services to students with disabilities.

 You will have responsibilities as a college student that you did not have as a high school student.
 In college, the student is responsible for initiating a request for an accommodation.
 To do so, the student must declare that he/she has a disability and must provide current documentation.